 Dispositions for maintenance of the transferor's family: dispositions satisfying IHTA84/S11 in part

 If a disposition (IHTM04023) satisfies the conditions of IHTA84/S11 (1) - (4) to only a limited extent, you should treat it as comprising two separate dispositions.
-The part which satisfies the conditions of s.11(1) - (4) is a disposition which is not a transfer of value.
-(IHTM04024) The other part is a separate disposition which is a transfer of value and so may be chargeable.
+The part which satisfies the conditions of S11(1) - (4) is a disposition which is not a transfer of value (IHTM04024).
+The other part is a separate disposition which is a transfer of value and so may be chargeable.

-- a specified amount on trusts wholly within IHTA84/S11, and
+- £20,000 on trusts wholly within IHTA84/S11, and

-- the residue on trusts outside the section.To the extent of the specified amount it is treated by IHTA84/S11 (5) as a separate disposition within IHTA84/S11.
+The sumof £20,000 is treated by IHTA84/S11 (5) as a separate disposition within IHTA84/S11.

-A trust is established to pay
+Susan creates a trust to pay

-- the capital to the child absolutely.The remainders over fail to meet the conditions of IHTA84/S11 and no part of the dispositions will qualify for relief.
+The termns of the trusts after Alice reaches 18 fail to meet the conditions of IHTA84/S11 and no part of the dispositions will qualify for relief.

-Refer to TG any settlement
+Refer to Technical any settlement

 - for the benefit of the child throughout their life.